 Juicers are becoming a must have item in the modern household, with many people choosing to make their own juice out of fresh produce for increased health benefits.
-People are prowling the internet looking for juicer reviews and of course recipes for juicers.
-There are many different types of juicing machines out there and of course every manufacturer claims to be selling the best juicers on the market, so reaching a decision on what to buy is no small task.
+People are prowling the internet looking for juicer reviews and of course recipes for juicing.
+There are many different types of machines out there and of course every manufacturer claims to be selling the best one on the market, so reaching a decision on what to buy is no small task.

-Part of our effort involves building up a database of reviews of juicers, for which we rely on the assistance of friends and acquintances.
+Part of our effort involves building up a database of reviews, for which we rely on the assistance of friends and acquintances.
 We are also hoping that visitors and users of the site will chip in, stay tuned for some additional features relating to that idea.

-Lets not forget the recipes, what use is a juicer without a good juicer recipe!
+Lets not forget the recipes, what use would an expensive juice extractor be without a good recipe!
 So expect to see an archive being built up steadily and we of course encourage all our fellow juicing enthusiasts to please send in their favorite concoctions.
 We’re all in this together and we can learn so much from each other.

-Let me again stress that statement is based on our experiences and the trials we have done to compare juicers available in the market.
-There’s a lot of good juicers out there and we will do our very best to help you find the one suited to your personal juicing needs!
+Let me again stress that statement is based on our experiences and the trials we have done to compare the devices available in the market.
+There’s a lot of good makers and models out there and we will do our very best to help you find the one suited to your personal juicing needs!
 Don’t rush into this investment, it is important to take time to contemplate the options – rather than regret the choice you made.

-Prior to purchasing a juicer, you should try and establish what factors are of the most importance to you and your juicing.
+Prior to purchasing a juicer, you should try and establish what factors are of the most importance to you and your personal needs.